Cat and Dog Surgery in Lindenhurst, IL

-As a practice accredited by the American Animal Hospital Association (AAHA), all patients at Lindenhurst Animal Hospital are well-cared for before, during, and after cat or dog surgery.
+As a practice accredited by the American Animal Hospital Association (AAHA), we make sure our pet patients are well-cared for before, during, and after cat or dog surgery.
 We also abide by AAHA’s anesthetic and surgical protocols, including pre surgical assessments, dedicated surgical suites, the surgical attire of our team, sterilization methods, and equipment.
-We perform most surgeries in-house, including cat and dog neuter and spay, and work with local referral practices as necessary for unique procedures.
+We perform most surgeries in-house, including cat and dog neuter and spay procedures, and work with local referral practices as necessary for unique procedures.
 Because your pet’s safety and comfort are of great importance to us, we strive to help you feel at ease about leaving them in our care by discussing what our plans are for your individual pet.

 What to Expect Before Cat and Dog Surgery

-A complete wellness exam and any necessary diagnostics are performed prior to doing surgery.
-This may include blood tests, radiographs, or even an EKG to help us with determining if your pet is healthy enough for anesthesia.
-Once your pet has been cleared for cat or dog surgery, we proceed as planned.
+Prior to doing surgery, we first perform a complete wellness exam and any necessary diagnostics.
+This may include blood tests, radiographs, or even an EKG to help us determine if your pet is healthy enough for anesthesia.
+Once your pet has been cleared for cat or dog surgery, we can proceed as planned.

-Placing an IV catheter provides us with direct access to the vein, which we use to administer the anesthesia, fluids, and medication.
-We also have equipment to monitor vital signs including blood pressure, blood oxygen levels, and heart rate.
+We also place an IV catheter, which provides us with direct access to the vein so we can administer anesthesia, fluids, and medication.
+Our surgical suite has equipment to monitor vital signs such as blood pressure, blood oxygen levels, and heart rate.
 We monitor our patients before, during, and after surgery.
 At the end of surgery, we use laser therapy on incisions or any dental procedures to decrease inflammation and aid in healing.

 What to Expect After Cat and Dog Surgery